RobMandelings/TurboHiker/verslag.md

 #### SceneNodeFactory

-The SceneNodeFactory is my implementation of the Abstract Factory Pattern: no concrete SceneNodes are created from the library, but it can be implemented by a concrete visual implementation, which creates the SceneNode and sets the [renderer](#rendering-system) for it as well (which is specific to the visual implementation of the Game).
+The SceneNodeFactory is my implementation of the Abstract Factory Pattern: no concrete SceneNodes are created from the library, but it can be implemented by a concrete visual implementation, which creates the Type and sets the [renderer](#rendering-system) for it as well (which is specific to the visual implementation of the Game).
 The concrete implementation of the SceneNodeFactory is done in the `SceneNodeFactorySFML` class.

 #### Generation Of Competing Hikers